-For more information contact Dr. Jared Hegwood.
+For more information, contact Dr. Spencer Wise.

-For more information contact Mr. Simon Grant.
+For more information, contact Mr. Simon Grant.

 The Augusta University French Club, Le Cercle Francais, brings students into contact with the French-speaking community at a bi-weekly French table.
 We meet every other Friday at 1:15 pm at New Moon Café, downtown Augusta.
 Each year, Le Cercle Francais plans excursions to see theatre productions and museum exhibits in Atlanta, Georgia, and Columbia, South Carolina.

-For more information contact Dr. Liana Babayan.
+For more information, contact Dr. Liana Babayan.

 The German Table meets every other week during the semester for informal discussions in German.
 The table is open to faculty, staff, students and community members--everyone who knows German or is learning German.

-For more information contact Dr. Robert Bledsoe.
+For more information, contact Dr. Robert Bledsoe.

 Los Amigos Hispanos holds a weekly tertulia, where students practice Spanish with native speakers and learn about their countries.
 The club sponsors international dinners and festivals, a Hispanic dance, community service projects, the Day of the Spanish Language Celebration, and an annual spring trip to St. Augustine, Florida.
 Los Amigos Hispanos also participates in the Study Abroad Fair and the Augusta University International Festival.

-For more information contact Dr. Jana Sandarg.
+For more information, contact Dr. Christopher Botero.